 The Risk Committee operates as a preparatory committee for the Board of Directors with respect to Danske Bank's risk management and it advises the Board of Directors on Danske Bank's risk profile, risk culture, risk appetite, risk strategy and risk management framework.
-The Committee therefore reviews and submits recommendations to the Board of Directors regarding Danske Bank's risk appetite, policies and instructions, its capital, leverage, liquidity, solvency and recovery requirements, its operational resilience framework, its impairment levels, its products and services from a risk perspective and the credit quality of Danske Bank's loan portfolio.
+The Committee reviews and submits recommendations to the Board of Directors regarding Danske Bank's risk appetite and policies, ESG risks, capital, leverage, liquidity, solvency and recovery requirements, operational resilience framework, non-financial risks, incl.
+IT and data risks, impairment levels, material products and services and the credit quality of Danske Bank's loan portfolio.
 Furthermore, the Committee reviews the use of internal models, the adequacy and sufficiency of staff resources of the risk management control function and incentive programmes from a risk perspective.

 The Audit Committee operates as a preparatory committee for the Board of Directors with respect to accounting and auditing matters, including risk matters relating thereto.
-The Committee reviews and submits recommendations to the Board of Directors regarding financial reports and assessment of the related risks, key accounting principles and procedures, internal controls, and reports from both internal and external audit.
+The Committee reviews and submits recommendations to the Board of Directors regarding financial reports, including statutory sustainability reporting and the reporting process as well as the assessment of related risks, key accounting principles and procedures, internal controls, and reports from both internal and external audit.

-The Conduct & Compliance Committee operates as a preparatory committee for the Board of Directors with respect to conduct and reputational risk, compliance and financial crime, whistleblowing cases, and other thereto-related matters.
-Furthermore, the Committee oversees investigations of significant breaches, it monitors the handling of claims and litigations and it oversees communication with the Danish FSA and the whistleblowing scheme.
-The Committee monitors the adequacy of Group compliance resources, it oversees Danske Bank's conduct in relation to its corporate and societal obligations and it monitors Danske Bank's adherence to guidance, direction and policies for the Group's approach to customers and regulation.
+The Conduct & Compliance Committee operates as a preparatory committee for the Board of Directors with respect to regulatory compliance and financial crime, conduct risk and conduct and compliance culture and other matters, which the Board of Directors may want to have examined by the Committee.
+Furthermore, the Committee oversees the investigation of any potentially material breaches of requirements and/or obligations within the areas of compliance risk and it oversees trends in interactions with financial supervisory authorities and the whistleblowing scheme.
+The Committee monitors the adequacy of Group compliance resources, it oversees Danske Bank's conduct in relation to its corporate and societal obligations.

 The Remuneration Committee operates as a preparatory committee for the Board of Directors with respect to matters concerning remuneration with special focus on the remuneration of members of the Board of Directors, the Executive Leadership Team, material risk takers, key employees and executives in charge of control and internal audit functions, and on incentive programmes.
-The Committee reviews and submits recommendations to the Board of Directors regarding remuneration policies and practices, developments in remuneration levels, including variable remuneration.
-Furthermore, the Committee monitors the incentive programmes to ensure that they promote ongoing, long-term shareholder value creation and comply with the Remuneration Policy.
+The Committee reviews and submits recommendations to the Board of Directors regarding remuneration policies and practices, the remuneration report, developments in remuneration levels, including variable remuneration.
+Furthermore, the Committee monitors the incentive programmes to ensure that they promote ongoing, long-term shareholder value creation and comply with the remuneration policy.

-The Nomination Committee operates as a preparatory committee for the Board of Directors with respect to the nomination and appointment of candidates to the Executive Leadership Team and the Board of Directors and the evaluation of the work and performance of the Executive Leadership Team, the

-Board of Directors and its individual members.
+The Nomination Committee operates as a preparatory committee for the Board of Directors with respect to the nomination and appointment of candidates to the Executive Leadership Team and the Board of Directors and the evaluation of the work and performance of the Executive Leadership Team, the Board of Directors and its individual members.
 The Nomination Committee also submits proposals to the Board of Directors on policies for succession planning, diversity and inclusion.

-Furthermore, the Board of Directors has established ad-hoc committees or functions to undertake other special assignments from time to time.
+The Board of Directors has not established other ad-hoc committees to undertake special assignments.